Morgana O'Reilly

 Morgana O'Reilly (born 19 August 1985) is a New Zealand film, television and theatre actress.
-She has appeared in several theatre productions and created the one-woman play The Height of the Eiffel Tower, which she performed at the Edinburgh Festival Fringe in 2014.
+She has appeared in several theatre productions and created the one-woman play The Height of the Eiffel Tower, which she performed at the Edinburgh Fringe Festival in 2014.
 O'Reilly played Lynn Matthews in the biographical television film Billy and starred as Kylie Bucknell in the horror-comedy Housebound.
 She has made appearances in Nothing Trivial, Sunny Skies, This is Littleton.
-O'Reilly played Naomi Canning in Neighbours from 2013 until 2015.
-She made a guest appearance in 2020.
-She stars in sitcom Mean Mums and joined the cast of Wentworth as Narelle Stang in 2019.
+O'Reilly played Naomi Canning in Neighbours from 2014 until 2015.
+She made guest appearances in 2020 and 2022.
+She starred in sitcom Mean Mums and joined the cast of Wentworth as Narelle Stang in 2019.
+O'Reilly and her husband Peter Salmon created the comedy-thriller INSiDE, which won the International Emmy Award for Best Short-Form Series in 2021.

 Early life

 Morgana Le Fay Naomi Jane O'Reilly was born in New Zealand to Mary-Jane, a dancer and choreographer, and Phil O'Reilly, a graphic designer.
 She grew up in the Ponsonby/Grey Lynn area.
 O'Reilly said she got her love of performing from her mother and that she wanted to be an actor since she was 15.
 O'Reilly attended Unitec Institute of Technology and graduated in 2006.